Pet Food Recalls, Canine Nutrition, Ingredients Analysis

 The most common problem for MSG-sensitive people in dairy products appears to be the use of a food ingredient identified on food labels as "carrageenan."
 Carrageenan may interact with the milk protein in dairy products or may act independently, resulting in some processed free glutamic acid (MSG).
 Carrageenan is found in most whipping cream, chocolate milk, buttermilk, cream cheese, cottage cheese, sour cream, and ice cream.

 It is the tip of a big old "MSG-berg", that the main-stream media does little to report.
-A long time ago (probably ten years or so) Connie Chung did a feature (tv) on MSG, then we near heard it mentioned again.
-Wonder why that is?
+A long time ago (probably ten years or so) Connie Chung did a news feature on MSG, then we never heard it mentioned again.
+As my publisher says "Money Talks When Advertising Walks."

-If the Internet is the newspaper for this century, maybe we will all begin to get the info that we need to stay alive.
+If the Internet is the new news for this century, ii NetPlaces Network will fearlessly expose the info that we need to stay alive.